danielleroslund/danielleroslund/README.md

 Migrated a large-scale web application from AngularJS to React, and built a Python AI agent to automate parts of the migration process.
 *Code not publicly available due to company confidentiality.*

-My personal portfolio is currently under construction, focused on backend engineering, networking, concurrency, and system design.
+My personal portfolio is currently under construction, focused on backend engineering, networking and system design.
 Stay tuned! 🚀

 ---